salabim/istr/readme.md

 >
 > It is not allowed to use the `@` operator for two istrs.
 So, `four @ five` raises a TypeError.
-#### istrs that can't be interpreted as an int
+#### istr that can't be interpreted as an int

-Although usualy, istrs are to be interpreted as an int, that's not a requirement.
+Although usualy istrs are to be interpreted as an int, that's not a requirement.

 So